baumgach/tue-slurm-helloworld/README.md

 Explanations:
  - `deeplearning.def` contains instructions on how to build the container.
 It's a text file, have a look at it if you want.
- - Importantly, this files contains the specification of the "operating system", a Ubuntu 20.04 with cuda support in this case, and instructions to install Python3 with all required packages for this example.
+ - Importantly, this file contains the specification of the "operating system", a Ubuntu 20.04 with cuda support in this case, and instructions to install Python3 with all required packages for this example.

 ### Entering the new container in a shell